imqueue/imqueue.com/tutorial/deployment.md

 By the way, @imqueue/cli default boilerplate template provides some ready-to-use functionality related to deployment out-of-the-box.

-**To have services ready for any kind of horizontal scaling them should be either stateless, or there should be provided corresponding synchronization mechanisms to share the state between different service processes or network instances.
+**To have services ready for any kind of scaling them should be either stateless, or there should be provided corresponding synchronization mechanisms to share the state between different service processes or network instances.
 This should be kept in mind by developer